Methods of Cooling Air to the Dewpoint

 1. Conductional Cooling

 (a) Air flows over a cold surface and is cooled by conduction (This process is termed "advective cooling.")
+If the cooling is sufficent to take the air parcel's temperature to the dew point, the resulting condensation will produce a layered cloud on the ground.

 APPLICATION: California's coastal summer advection fog

 (b) Air "sits" on a surface that gets cold overnight.
 (This process is termed "radiational cooling").
+If the cooling is sufficent to take the air parcel's temperature to the dew point, the resulting condensation will produce a layered cloud on the ground.

 APPLICATION: California's Central Valley winter "tule" or radiation fog